MidgardOS/midgardos.github.io/docs/MidgardOS/CrossCompilationTools/Overview.md

 ## Common Notes

-Many packages built will require some patching, however, this will not compare to when the core components are built as RPM packages.
+While some packages built will require some patching, this will not compare to when the core components are built as RPM packages.

 When building packages, the archive of the source code for the package should be unpacked and entered when issuing the